SAVING THE RIGHTEOUS

 by Dr. Lawrence Wilson

 Also, after saving the righteous, God gives them rules to follow.
 He then watches to see if they follow the rules.
 If they do, they are protected and encouraged.
 If they do not, they, too, must perish or suffer and only the righteous are saved.
-This is a cycle that is discussed several times in the Bible and it is going on today.
-That is the significance of this article.
+This is a cycle that is discussed several times in the Bible and we believe it is going on today.

 THE STORY OF NOAH